-The Acropolis Museum also provides great views of the Acropolis from its café, which is an ideal place to eat and rest your feet before continuing on.
+The museum also provides great views of the Acropolis from its café, which is an ideal place to eat and rest your feet before continuing on.

 After getting the lay of the land on day 1, we decided to spend our second of 3 days in Athens doing one of the things we love most on a trip—eating.
 For over four hours, we wandered through the heart of the city with our guide Elena trying all kinds of local Greek foods on a food tour of Athens.

-On our food tour, we tried koulouri, a simple pretzel-ish, bagel-like pastry that’s commonly eaten for breakfast, and we sampled sweet loukoumades, a treat which was given to winners in the ancient Olympics.
-There was also strong Greek coffee and rice pudding made with buffalo milk, among many other treats.
+On our food tour, we tried koulouri, a simple bagel-like pastry that’s commonly eaten for breakfast, and we sampled sweet loukoumades, a treat which was given to winners in the ancient Olympics.
+There was also strong Greek coffee, rice pudding made with buffalo milk, and specialties from Crete, among many other treats.
 With everything we tried, we were grateful for the walking in between stops that took us to some neighborhoods we probably wouldn’t have seen otherwise.
 It’s always great to explore a city with a local.

 In addition to the fruits, vegetables, and meats stands, the market is also home to several restaurants.
 You know the places are excellent when they’re full of locals who seem like they’ve probably been coming for years.
 Stop in to try some traditional dishes for lunch.